koptein/usa_vpn/README.md

 Configuration for openvpn to route traffic selectively over the VPN

-This is intended to get Access to US based Content like netflix, hulu, grooveshark or Pandora for the rest of the world
+This configuration is intended to provide access to US based content providers like netflix, hulu, grooveshark or pandora for the rest of the world.

 What you need:
 *  A small VPS located in the USA (I highly recommend the tiny VPS from Edis.at)
 *  Openvpn
 *  This Server and Client Configuration
+*  An Account for netflix and or Hulu and or Pandora, etc.